 To stay up to date with the City of Pittsburgh’s Land Bank Authority and more general information about land banking including Frequently Asked Questions, click here.

 A Community Land Trust is a nonprofit, community-based corporation with a place-based membership, a democratically elected board, and a charitable commitment to the use and stewardship of land on behalf of the local population.
 CLTs typically retain permanent ownership of land and lease it to individuals or organizations that own the improvements upon the land, such as residences, commercial buildings, and agricultural or recreational facilities.
 The CLT model offers a way to retain ownership of land stewarded by and for the community, so that the highest or best use of property can remain community-defined, community-controlled, and adaptable to changing conditions.
 (Lincoln Institute of Land Policy, April 2014)

 Although CLTs have focused on the development and stewardship of affordable housing in recent decades, they are beginning to diversify in models to own and maintain vacant land for other uses such as farming, commercial, etc.

-This working group consists of representatives from PCRG, GTECH, Grow Pittsburgh, Allegheny Land Trust, Lawrenceville Corp., Kingsley Association, Homewood Consensus Group, Larimer Consensus Group, ARTEZ, and more.
+In 2014, a group of representatives from various land management and community development agencies, called the Community Land Trust Exploratory Committee, formed to study the feasibility of creating a CLT model for Allegheny County.
+The working group consisted of representatives from PCRG, GTECH, Grow Pittsburgh, Allegheny Land Trust, Lawrenceville Corp., Kingsley Association, Homewood Consensus Group, Larimer Consensus Group, ARTEZ and more.